dcunited001/dcunited001.github.io/_drafts/the-monadic-model-of-metaphysics-and-meditative-states-of-mind.md

         think about it, that's when i perform the best. but my mind begins to wander or will simply fade into the background.

+Apparently zazen meditation should be performed with the eyes half-open.
+I've tried it a few times.
+It's difficult.
+If you train yourself to do this with zazen, then the meditative experiences might lead to more "non-visual" meditative experiences.
+Here, visual experiences refer to the fleeting visual and other imagery that I've experienced with meditation once I seem to break through.

 ### How does this correlate to monadic metaphysics?

   - so, if meditative states of mind intended to reduce conceptual